12 Cybersecurity Tips For Students At Home And In School

 Facebook: Make the account ‘Visible to friends only’ in the privacy control settings.

-Blur the faces of students: Unless you have prior permission to use their images in your posts, you could be violating the privacy rights of students and parents.
+Blur students’ faces: Unless you have prior permission to use their images in your posts, you could be violating the privacy rights of students and parents.
 Use a free app to blur your students’ faces and any other information that might reveal their identity.

 2. Use apps, tools, and websites that encrypt data